-Only groups can own a goal.
-Just as you organize all the people in your organization by group (eg, Marketing, Sales), you organize all the goals in Perdoo by group.
+Only the company or a team can own a goal.
+Just as you organize all the people in your organization by team (eg, Marketing, Sales), you organize all the goals in Perdoo by team.

-Usually, groups in Perdoo correspond with the groups (eg, departments, teams) that you have in your organization.
-So if you have a Marketing team in your organization, you probably want to create a Marketing group in Perdoo.
+Usually, teams in Perdoo correspond with the teams (eg, departments, teams) that you have in your organization.
+So if you have a Marketing team in your organization, you probably want to create a Marketing team in Perdoo (and maybe even subteams like Content Marketing, PR, etc).

-By organizing your goals by group you can see in one glance how a certain area of your business is performing.
+By organizing your goals by team you can see in one glance how a certain area of your business is performing.
 You can see in one view how all the Product goals, or all the HR goals, are progressing.
-(Note that groups in Perdoo can be cross-functional as well.)
+(Note that teams in Perdoo can be cross-functional as well.)

 Only individuals can lead a goal.

-Typically, members of a group are leading the goals that their group owns.
+Typically, members of a team are leading the goals that their team owns.

-We often see that group leads are leading all the goals of their group.
-We advise against this as group leads are short on time and should distribute accountability across their group members.
-So group leads: make someone in your team responsible for a goal that your group owns and help them achieve their goals through 1:1s.
+We often see that team leads are leading all the goals of their team.
+We advise against this as team leads are short on time and should distribute accountability across their team members.
+So team leads: make someone in your team responsible for a goal that your team owns and help them achieve their goals through 1:1s.

 The timeframe answers the question: when is/was this goal relevant?